At Home with mStarr Design

 Tell us about where you live!
 What do you love most about the East Coast?

 We live in Natick, Massachusetts.
-I grew up a couple towns over and my husband grew up in Connecticut where his family still lives.
-Other than one of my brothers, my entire family lives within a half hour of each other.
+I grew up a couple of towns over and my husband grew up in Connecticut where his family still lives.
+Other than one of my brothers, my entire family lives within a half-hour of each other.
 Natick is a wonderful town that has become a popular destination for young families, and our house is in a perfect central location to other towns and highways.
-It’s just a 12 minute walk into the center of town where there is a weekly farmer’s market, a cute cafe, and some great stores.
+It’s just a 12-minute walk into the center of town where there is a weekly farmer’s market, a cute cafe, and some great stores.

 During your home renovations, what has proven to be the most difficult part?